BOOKKEEPING TRAINING COURSE

 What is Bookkeeping?

 When you first get started in business, you may hear the terms bookkeeping and accounting thrown around almost interchangeably.
 However, these terms do not mean the same thing.
 Small businesses have both bookkeeping and accounting functions.

 The accounting function prepares a record of the financial affairs of the company.
 Accounting also includes the interpretation of the bookkeeper’s numbers to determine the firm’s financial health.
 It also consists of the presentation and financial health and control functions of the company through various statements.

 In most businesses, the bookkeeper operates under the accountant.
 In small businesses, the accountant may be the owner or Chief Financial Officer (CFO), or the accounting function may be outsourced.

-In Module One, you will learn a big part of understanding a business’s bookkeeping consists of nothing more than learning the language.
-Once you’re familiar with basic terms, you’ll be well prepared to make sense of basic written reports and better able to communicate with others about important financial information.
-You’ll also be well-positioned to cope with a common business problem: the imprecise or even wrong use of financial terminology.
+A big part of understanding the bookkeeping of a business consists of nothing more than learning the language.
+In Module One, you will learn the basic terms; you will then be well prepared to make sense of basic written reports and communicate with others about important financial information and cope with a common business problem: the imprecise or even wrong use of financial terminology.